Thursday, February 21, 2019

 As God, Christ is also co-Creator with the Father.
 We are mere creatures, but creatures that are like God in very significant ways nevertheless.

 ²Of course, many of our other attributes, as well as time, do not match Christ's.
-We are not the all knowing, all powerful co-Creator of all things; only Christ is.
+We are not the all knowing, all powerful co-Creator of all things; Christ alone is.